Here is an example

 style-src directives still apply.

 strict-dynamic directive was added to CSP Level 3.
-It is currenlty only supported in Chrome 52+ / Edge 79+ and Firefox 52+.
-It is unclear at this time when support for strict-dynamic will land in Safari.
+It is currenlty supported in Chrome 52+ / Edge 79+, Firefox 52+ and Safari 15.4.

 Not supported at all in Internet Explorer